 A 1-hour lesson for a parent and a child offers a solid opportunity to jumpstart youngsters.
 Instructors will impart valuable knowledge and tips to equip parents and teach them how to reinforce fundamental skills and techniques.
 (Advance reservations required.)Early Bird:

-Eagle Point offers group lessons for adults ages 14 and up and all ability levels.
+Eagle Point offers group lessons for adults ages 15 and up and all ability levels.
 Small groups will explore the mountain, refine and expand skills and have fun.
-Lessons are offered in full or all-day blocks.
+Lessons are offered in 2-hour blocks.
+If you wish to book a morning and an afternoon lesson, book a lesson for each session.
+Youth Group Lessons

-For young skiers, the Eaglet program introduces children to skiing in a safe and fun environment.
+For young skiers, the 2-hour Eaglet program introduces children to skiing in a safe and fun environment.
 Lessons are offered for true beginners through all-mountain experts.
+These lessons are for skiers only.
+If children 7 or younger need a snowboard lesson, a private lesson must be booked.
+Learn to Soar – Ages 8-14

-For skiers or snowboarders of all abilities, Learn to Soar lessons will be grouped based on skill level and will foster instruction of the fundamentals with an emphasis on fun and adventure.
+For skiers or snowboarders of all abilities, Learn to Soar 2-hour lessons will be grouped based on skill level and will foster instruction of the fundamentals with an emphasis on fun and adventure.
+Children will be assigned to groups based on ability levels.

 SKI SHOP & EQUIPMENT RENTALS